 If their experience is anything like mine, when I attended all those years ago, you’ll change their life!
 Armed with an accessible climbing centre, volunteers who know their stuff and enough support to shake a stick at, you’ll be hard-pressed to find a reason not to come along.

-BICfest is a FREE festival.
+BICfest is a FREE festival, last run in 2019 (due to Covid).
 It is a collaboration between The Climbing Academy, Redpoint and Bristol Inclusive Thrill Seekers.
 It is open to all adults, children, families and those within care and their carers.
 All taster sessions are free of charge but bookable.

 WRITER: Tom Stabbins is a climber, accessibility advocate and a new TCA Black Diamond Local Hero.